merlinscholz/lockdoc-tools/manuals/vm-freebsd-i386/README.md

         sudo -E MODULES_OVERRIDE="" KODIR=/boot/lockdoc make install
         ```
     * Cross-compiling

         Cross-compiling from other POSIX operating systems is not (yet) supported on FreeBSD
     Regardless of the build process, remember to save the `kernel.debug` file (usually in `/opt/kernel/freebsd/obj/kernel.debug`) outside of the VM, as it is a requirement for the FAIL* framework to work.

 7. KCOV

     To build the kernel with KCOV support, you can use the LOCKDOC_KCOV config instead of LOCKDOC.
 Remember to adapt the Kernel name.
+    Furthermore, you have to add the proper `DEVICE` environment variable upon running `trace-all-ltp-tests.sh`